Some foods may naturally enhance your dreams thanks to their nutrient content.

-If you want to skip the whole process of eating tryptophan-rich foods and take a supplement instead, there is another workaround.
+If you want to skip the whole process of eating tryptophan-rich foods and take a supplement instead, there is another solution.

-Instead of getting more tryptophan into your diet, take a supplement like Doctor's Best 5-HTP Enhanced with Vitamins B6 & C also two hours before bed.
+Instead of getting more tryptophan into your diet, take a supplement like Doctor's Best 5-HTP Enhanced with Vitamins B6 & C two hours before bed.
 This is what your body naturally converts tryptophan into before it becomes serotonin.

-The purpose of taking higher doses of vitamin B6, tryptophan and 5-HTP is to increase your serotonin levels, which play an important role in regulating the sleep/wake cycle.
-In particular, serotonin creates more vivid dreams at higher levels.
+The purpose of ingesting higher doses of vitamin B6, tryptophan and 5-HTP is to increase your serotonin levels, which play an important role in regulating the sleep/wake cycle.
+In particular, serotonin creates more vivid dreams.

-You may be wondering why you can't just skip all the middle-men and take serotonin supplements directly.
-Unfortunately these aren't available because serotonin can't easily cross the blood-brain barrier.
+You may be wondering why you can't just skip all the middle man and take serotonin supplements directly.
+Unfortunately serotonin can't easily cross the blood-brain barrier.
 Instead you must produce serotonin naturally.

-So by taking supplements we're really just adding fuel to the serotonin fire that already burns inside your brain nightly anyway.
+So by taking supplements we're adding fuel to the fire that already burns inside your brain nightly.

 This increase can lead to significantly more intense dreams, providing the springboard many beginners seek for having lucid dreams.